umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/install/running-umbraco-on-a-mac.md

 To create new projects using Visual Studio, you can use the [Install using Visual Studio](visual-studio.md) guide.

-Once you create a new project it will use SQLite by default on Mac.
+Once you create a new project it will use SQLite by default.

-If you want to use an SQL server database, you will need to [set up Docker](https://creativewebspecialist.co.uk/2021/09/07/how-to-run-netcore-umbraco-cms-on-a-macbook/) to be able to use SQL Server with Mac.
+If you want to use an SQL server database, you will need to [set up Docker](https://creativewebspecialist.co.uk/2021/09/07/how-to-run-netcore-umbraco-cms-on-a-macbook/).